Kount/kount.github.io/index.md

 width: expand
 hero:
     title: How can we help you?
-    subtitle: Search or browse in depth articles and videos on everything on Docs Jekyll theme, from basic theme setup to customisation and development
+    subtitle: Search or browse in depth articles and videos for Kount API and Platform Integrations
-    image: knowledge.svg
+    image: kountdocsheroimage.svg
     search: true
 ---